-Any and every parent knows how tough it can be to find time for anything else when you’re bringing up a child.
+Every parent knows how tough it can be to find time for anything else when bringing up a child.
 And that often results in parents neglecting themselves and not finding time for the things they need or that alone time that’s so important.
+We constantly hear how we need to “create time for yourself as a parent” but no one tells us how!

 How to Create Time for Yourself as a Parent

-All too often, parents are made to feel like wanting time alone is something that they should feel guilty about.
-But just because you have a child doesn’t mean your own needs have to go out the window.
+Parents are often made to feel like wanting time alone is something they should feel guilty about.
+But just because you have a child doesn’t mean your needs have to go out the window.
 So how can you create time for yourself as a parent while still being the parent you want to be?
 Read on to find out.

 Read While the Kids Enjoy Independent Play